A new found love of Newfoundland

 We’ve just returned from our first visit of the year to the Lake District.
 We climbed ten Outlying Fells in three walks, leaving us just 24 to do in order to finish all 116, which we hope to complete this year.
 Two of the walks were in overcast, fairly windy but dry weather, but the last walk was in torrential rain, high wind and poor visibility, although thankfully not too cold.

-So why did you walk on that particular day I hear you ask, and it was certainly something we asked ourselves on more than one occasion!
-Rain was forecast for the remaining three days of our week and we had already put this walk off by a day, but there was no other option, given that this is what we’d planned for the week.
+So why did we walk on that particular day you may wonder, and it was certainly something we asked ourselves on more than one occasion!
+Heavy rain was forecast for the remaining three days of our week’s stay and we had already put this walk off by a day, but there was no other option, given that this is what we’d planned for the week.
 Also, frankly, we didn’t really want to come all the way back up to the far north east of the Lake District again, given that we’ve booked into accommodation as close as possible to the remaining walks throughout this year.

-So, how do you prepare for, and then cope with, long walks in adverse weather conditions; in particular heavy rain?
+So, how do you prepare for, and then cope with, long walks in heavy rain?

 1. Thankfully, in our experience, days like the one we had are fairly few and far between, but are really are much more of a mental than a physical challenge.
 To look out of the window and see low lying cloud and wind whipping the rain in horizontal sheets does mean a fair amount of mental determination is needed before venturing out.
 If you have the right mindset and focus, accept it’s going to be a bit miserable, but relish the challenge, then that’s the first hurdle overcome.